PProvost/www.peterprovost.org/source/_posts/2012-05-31-my-take-on-unit-testing-private-methods.md

 ## Other arguments

-{% img right /images/blog/2012-05-31-my-take-on-unit-testing-private-methods/179px-Aristotle_Altemps_Inv8575.jpg Artistotle %}

 If you think it is about security, that argument doesn't hold water either.
 If you spend just a little bit of time researching how hackers create aimbots and other cheats for popular online games, you will see that even in C++, making things private doesn't protect you.
 A little pointer arithmetic and structure mapping, and you can do whatever you want.

+{% img left /images/blog/2012-05-31-my-take-on-unit-testing-private-methods/179px-Aristotle_Altemps_Inv8575.jpg Artistotle %}

 A very interesting argument I've heard on this one had to do with IntelliTrace in Visual Studio.
 It went something like this: "When you make it public, it